HelmyBlub/chatSim/tasks.md

 Tasks:

+- bigger map
+    - think about what exactly

+---------------------------------------------------
+Tasks done today:
 - first chat interactions
-    - don't just consider commands.
-Set stuff based on chat messages
-        - if ceraint words are seen in chat => set traits/jobs
-            - check in message: "add me on discord"
-                - trait "robot"
-            - check in message: "cheap viewers"
     - how to visualize to chatter what he can do to change his citizen behavior?
         - what jobs do exist?

----------------------------------------------------
-Tasks done today:
-    - choose trait
-        - command could be !trait <choise>
-            - steps:
-                - citizen property: traits: string[]
-                - types trait
-                    - name
-                    - opposite?
-                - function citizenAddTrait
-                - available trait list
+        - just display options as a list

-                - if chatter writes "!trait <>"
-                    - call citizenAddTrait
-                        - checks if it is in allwed trait list
-                        - each trait does need an add<name>Trait function
-                            - earlyBird need to set wakeUpTime -

-            - early bird or night owl
-                - otherwise will be randomised
-                - check how changing it of an existing citizen can affect their sleep cycle
-            - only one can be choosen
-                - overwrites each other
-            - check: is stored at chatter
-    - choose "dream job"
-        - steps:
-            - make property for citizen
-            - make property for chatter
-            - set when command is typed in chat
-            - display in selected data
+    - display messages of successfull chat message changes
-            - make citizen act on it
-        - citizen will try to become it, if it exist
-        - dream job is displayed when selected
-        - stored at chatter
-        - if citizen inizialized in new run, should remember
-        - should allow unvalid choices
-            - future feature to implement job
-            - can only be one
-        - command could be: !job <choise>

 --------------------------------------------------